• Templates & Playbooks

 Timing is everything.
 Since 90% of buyers reply within two days of the last message they received, your first follow-up should be prompt.
 A good rule of thumb is to reach out one to two business days after your initial contact.
 After that, it’s all about persistence.
 Most deals require between five and twelve touchpoints before they close, so don’t give up after one or two tries.
 A solid starting cadence could be: Day 2, Day 5, Day 10, and so on, gradually increasing the time between messages.
 Test different intervals to see what works best for your audience and industry.

-Build Smart Follow-Up Sequences
+How to Build a Smart Follow-Up Sequence

 A follow-up sequence is your game plan for staying in touch.
 Instead of sending random "just checking in" emails, a sequence maps out a series of messages, each with a clear purpose.
 Sending timely and personal follow-ups shows you’re paying attention and genuinely want to help, which is key to building the kind of relationships that lead to sales.
 Plan your first follow-up to arrive soon after your initial contact, then space out later messages over a few weeks.
 This approach respects your prospect's time while keeping the conversation moving forward.
 Each message should offer new value, whether it's a helpful resource, a customer story, or a new idea.